Operating Systems Design and Implementation

 Joker Cards.
 Life happens, and sometimes it’s good to get a little extra time.

 • Each group will receive two joker cards that extend the deadline of group milestones – no question asked.
 The instructor will set the date for the postponed demonstration.
-There are no jokercards for the individual milestones at the beginning or at the end of the course.
+There are no jokercards for the individual milestone at the beginning of the course.

 • The final hand-in deadline is a hard deadline and cannot be extended